soumya2001-hash/Pen-and-Pixels/README.md

 More updates will be coming soon!

 Steps to install and run-->

-install all the files and maintan the file structure. install all the dependensies.
+Download all the files and maintain the file structure.
+Install all the dependensies and node modules by typing "npm i" in the terminal.
-                                npm i
-intialise the server.
-                                node index.js
+Initialize the server by "node index.js".
-Open localhost:3000 in your browser tab.
+Type in "localhost:3000" in your browser tab.
-                                localhost:3000